xagon0/Kohler-DTV-Plus/Update_Requests.md

 ###### Call Safety Rating
 ⚠️ - 4/5 - Appears to function, but often results in controller locking up.
 The function doesn't appear to have a valid object to return, so sending the request then immediately closing the call prevents lockups.
+For what it's worth - I was never able to get the flag to revert to True.
+A restart of the controller will set it back.

 ###### Params
 | Key | Value | Description |